Particular/docs.particular.net/servicecontrol/db-compaction.md

 ### Step 1: Start ServiceControl in the maintenance mode

-- Open the ServiceControl Management utility
+ * Open the ServiceControl Management utility
-- Stop the Service from the actions icons
+ * Stop the Service from the actions icons
-- Note down:
+ * Note down:
-	- the installation path for the service.
+  * the installation path for the service.
-	- the database path for the service.
+  * the database path for the service.
-- Open command line, as Administrator, at installation path for the service
+ * Open command line, as Administrator, at installation path for the service
-- Type `ServiceControl -maint`
+ * Type `ServiceControl -maint`
-- ServiceControl will start in the maintenance mode with RavenDB studio exposed on `http://localhost:{selected port}/storage`.
+ * ServiceControl will start in the maintenance mode with RavenDB studio exposed on `http://localhost:{selected port}/storage`.

 ### Step 2: Export the current database

-- Open a browser and navigate to `http://localhost:{selected port}/storage`
+ * Open a browser and navigate to `http://localhost:{selected port}/storage`
-- Export the existing ServiceControl database.
+ * Export the existing ServiceControl database.

 ![](export-database-step1.png)

-- Click Ok
+ * Click Ok

 ![](export-database-step2.png)

-- Select the directory where you want to store the exported data file.
+ * Select the directory to store the exported data file.

 ![](export-database-step3.png)

-- Wait for the export operation to complete.
+ * Wait for the export operation to complete.

 ![](export-database-step4.png)

-- Once the export operation is complete, stop ServiceControl (press `<enter>` in the console).
+ * Once the export operation is complete, stop ServiceControl (press `<enter>` in the console).

 ### Step 3: Delete the existing database

 NOTE: At this point it is advisable to take a backup copy of the existing database folder as re-importing can fail.
 To do this ensure that ServiceControl is not running and the copy the contents of the database directory.

-- Delete the database directory contents.
+ * Delete the database directory contents.
-- Start ServiceControl, again in the maintenance mode.
+ * Start ServiceControl, again in the maintenance mode.
 This will populate the database folder with a blank database.

 ### Step 4: Import the exported data

-- Go to the RavenDB studio `http://localhost:{selected port}/storage` and perform Import steps.
+ * Go to the RavenDB studio `http://localhost:{selected port}/storage` and perform Import steps.
-- Select the `Tasks` tab and select all the checkboxs
+ * Select the `Tasks` tab and select all the checkboxs
 ![](import-database-step1.png)

-- Click OK to proceed.
+ * Click OK to proceed.

 ![](import-database-step2.png)

-- Select the file where the exported data was stored.
+ * Select the file where the exported data was stored.

 ![](import-database-step3.png)

-- Wait for the operation to complete.
+ * Wait for the operation to complete.

-- After the operation has completed wait for the stale index count in the footer to indicate there are no stale indexes.
+ * After the operation has completed wait for the stale index count in the footer to indicate there are no stale indexes.

 ![](import-database-step4.png)

-- Stop ServiceControl (press `<enter>` in the console).
+ * Stop ServiceControl (press `<enter>` in the console).

-NOTE: If you get an `System.OutOfMemoryException` during import you can work around this error by reducing the batch size in advanced settings.
+NOTE: If an `System.OutOfMemoryException` occurs during import work around this error by reducing the batch size in advanced settings.

 ![](import-database-note.png)

 ### Step 5: Restart ServiceControl

-- Start the ServiceControl Windows Service.
+ * Start the ServiceControl Windows Service.